 To get that perfect cheesecake without any cracks, we have to bring our temperature down slowly.

-Cheesecake will last 5-7 days covered in the refrigerator!
+Cheesecake will last for 5-7 days covered in the refrigerator!
 You can also freeze it for up to 6 months!
 Just allow it to thaw out by transferring it to the refrigerator the day before you are ready to enjoy.

 - It’s nostalgic!
 Your fave breakfast cereal baked into a cheesecake?
 C’mon now.